RealAshrafAhmed/ashahmed.io/index.md

 ## Ashraf Ahmed
 # I study the brain to learn about general intelligence and abstract reasoning

 I am a student of Statistics and Neuroscience based in Toronto, ON, Canada.
 If I’m not studying, I freelance as a software architect especializing in realtime data processing, distributed systems architecture, and data engineering.
-IF i'm not studying or working, I'll be running around with my red heeler Luna.
+If i'm not studying or working, I'll be running around with my red heeler Luna.

 [Get in Touch](mailto:z@ashahmed.io)
 ### Projects